The Glass Menagerie Chorus

 The Glass Menagerie is a 50-voice community chorus based in Greenwich Village.
 We’ve been making music together since 1984.
 We rehearse on Thursday evenings during the academic year at LREI (Little Red School House & Elisabeth Irwin High School), 272 Sixth Avenue at Bleecker Street, New York, NY 10014.
 Our regularly scheduled concerts take place in December and May.

-Upcoming Fall Concert
+Upcoming Spring Concert

-Sunday afternoon, December 7, 2025, at 4:00 pm.
+Sunday afternoon, May 3, 2026, at 4:00 p.m.

 Church of the Holy Apostles